 UNREGISTERED), the token should be

 deleted.
-Again, your server needs to know which token it used to send the
+Again, your server needs to know which token the message was sent to.

-message.
-But in contrast to multicast messages it doesn’t need to know in what
+But in contrast to multicast messages it doesn’t need to know in what order the

-Device group messaging can make handling multiple devices much easier.
+Device group messaging can relieve some of the burden of managing multiple devices.
 You should note that this feature is only supported by the legacy protocol and will likely never be supported by the new v1 protocol.

-Device group messaging works like this: First, you create a device group for a user.
-Second, whenever you retrieve a token from one of your users’ device, send it to your server and add it to the user’s group.
+Device group messaging works like this: First, you create a “device group” for a specific user.
+Second, whenever you retrieve a token from the user’s device, send it to your server and add it to the user’s group.
 On logout, send the current token to your server and delete it from the group.

-How is this easier than doing it yourself?
-You don’t need to worry about duplicates because FCM will never add the same token twice.
+How is this easier than managing everything yourself?
+For one, you don’t need to worry about duplicates because FCM will never add a token to the same group twice.
 And if a token fails after a message attempt, FCM will automatically remove it from the group.
-This saves you from a lot of tedious work.

 Unfortunately, there’s a potential downside.
 What if your user wants to delete his or her account and all associated data?
-In order to delete a device group, you need to delete each and every registration token first.
-Only after you’ve deleted them all, the group itself is removed from Firebase.
+In order to remove a device group, you first need to delete each and every registration token.
+Only after you’ve deleted them all will the group itself be removed from Firebase.

-In other words, to completely remove a user’s information from your system, including every device token, you need to store all registration tokens in case you ever need to delete them.
+In other words, to completely remove a user’s information from your system, including the device tokens, you need to have stored every device token in advance.

 There are other disadvantages to using FCM’s device group messaging, but those depend entirely on your use case.
 For example, you can’t store metadata together with each token, like platform information, localization information etc.